-Dubai is a fascinating city that has magnificent skyline and wondrous buildings and features scattered all over the city.
+Dubai is a fascinating city that has a magnificent skyline and wondrous buildings and features scattered all over the city.
 Dubai desert is one of the most recognizable tourist hotspots in the world.
-You are never out of things and places that you can snap with your camera, which makes photography a highly sought after freelance career in Dubai.
+You are never out of things and places that you can snap with your camera, which makes photography a highly sought-after freelance career in Dubai.
 With the city being one of the fastest-growing commercial and industrial hubs in the world, it offers many photography opportunities that a freelance photographer in Dubai can pursue to earn money.
 Whether you are looking to pursue a photography career in fashion or product promotions, Dubai has some of the trendiest photoshoot venues with top scenic backdrops that will give your images the desired aura.

 However, it is worth noting that your career will be subject to photography laws in the UAE.
 The country has some strict laws that govern how you should take and publish images.
 You cannot miss stories in the media about people getting arrested for violating the photography rules as well as invading other people’s rights.
-You should keep in mind that these laws apply to all people, whether you are a native, tourist, professional, or a novice photographer.
+You should keep in mind that these laws apply to all people, whether you are a native, tourist, professional, or novice photographer.

 5 Rules Every Freelance Photographer Should Adhere To In Dubai

 1. Get the necessary permissions

 You will need to get permission from management to take photos in most public places such as hotels and resorts.
 For example, before you can start taking photos in major malls in Dubai such as Jumeirah, you should gain permission to visit the mall for a photoshoot.
 Most places do not allow visitors to take photos with a professional camera without approval.
 However, if you are visiting major tourist sites like the desert and beaches, you can take images of the view, your friends, or your family on your Smartphone.
 If the management or security asks you to delete any of the photos you may have captured, you should comply with the directive.